zeroheure/odoo-seo/website_seo_no_dust/README.md

 # Website SEO no DUST

+This module removes queries in products URLs, keeping only categories if needed.

 Odoo add queries in URLs (like page number, price sorting, etc.), creating several URLs for the same product page.
 This is to avoid in SEO because the same content